 Some may write extended messages, giving you the opportunity to study their way with words, as well as their word choice.
 Facebook exposes you to a significant selection of writing (text) in which to build your English skills.

-You really can learn English on Skype.
+You really can learn English this way.

 On LinkedIn you can build your business English skills through writing your profile, and then keeping it updated.
 You also build your business English skills through sending messages to others, reading their responses, and replying in kind.

 YouTube is a video-sharing website.
 Users upload, share and view videos on this social networking site.
 Learning English via YouTube involves listening to the language via the videos you view.
 You also learn through reading the comments posted in English, situated below each video.
 In addition, some YouTube videos are text presentations in a slide show format, or have subtitles available, so you can actually read English in each screen shot.

 If you're feeling extra brave you can even post your own video and become the next YouTube sensation.
 Tell people about your life, read some poetry, sing a song, showcase your talent.
 You can even create cartoon videos using software like Muvizu,

 Flickr is a social networking site with a difference, because you build contact with people by sharing photographs, and short videos.
 If you have a digital camera, you can share your life with an online community.
 Put up some pictures and find people who have taken photos of things you are interested in and leave a comment for them, or find groups on subjects you like to take pictures of.
 There are groups for countries, hobbies, animals ... just about anything you can think of.

 Google has integrated hangouts with Gmail, this has potential as it allows you to put contacts, family and friends into different categories.
 For me, the jury is out at the moment, but we'll keep you posted.